hemeryar/coi-with-popups/README.md

 </br>

 ## The COOP: restrict-properties proposal
-Instead of completely removing the opener, we propose having a new `COOP` value, `restrict-properties` that only restricts the access of same-origin documents that do not share this `COOP` header value as well as top-level origin.
+Instead of completely removing the opener, we propose merely restricting synchronous access.
+This would be done via a new `COOP` value, `restrict-properties` that would only allow access to asynchronous properties.
 In the above case, if the opener has `COOP: restrict-properties`, we do not allow access of the iframe to the newly opened popup.
 This makes it possible to put the two pages in different processes, and to enable `crossOriginIsolated` on the first page, as long as it also sets `COEP`.

-We widen the usefulness of `COOP: restrict-properties` by also limiting cross-origin accesses to a very limited set of properties: {`window.closed` and `window.postMessage()`}.
-This is base on metrics research that shows that the overwhelming majority of sites only uses these two properties when interacting with cross-origin popups.
+We widen the usefulness of `COOP: restrict-properties` by also limiting asynchronous accesses to a very limited set of properties: {`window.closed` and `window.postMessage()`}.
+This is based on metrics research that shows that the overwhelming majority of sites only uses these two properties when interacting with cross-origin popups.
 This prevents almost all `WindowProxy` XS-Leaks.

 ## COOP: restrict-properties and other values
 `COOP` works by comparing values and producing a decision about what to do with the opener.
 We propose that: